Senteza Kajubi: Background

-He was born in Kireku Village, Ssingo County, in present-day Mityana District of the Central Region in 1926, the first-born to his parents.
+He was born in Kireku Village, Ssingo County, in present-day Mityana District of the Central Region in 1926, the first-born of his parents.
 His father was Yoweri Bugonzi Kajubi, a postal driver for over 40 years.
-Senteza's mother was Bulanina Namukomya.
+His mother was Bulanina Namukomya.
 The family eventually settled in Busega, a suburb of Kampala, the capital and largest city of Uganda.

 Education

 His early education took him through Mackay Primary school (1934-1940) and Mengo Junior Secondary School (1941-1942), in central Kampala.
-From 1943 until 1946, he attended Kings College Budo, a high school in the Central Region.
+From 1943 until 1946, he attended King's College Budo, a high school in the Central Region.
 From 1947 until 1950, he studied at Makerere University, the oldest and largest public university in Uganda, graduating with a Bachelor of Arts with the Diploma in Education.
-He then attended the University of Chicago, in Chicago, United States from 1952 until 1955, on a Fulbright Scholarship, graduating with a Master of Science in geography.
+He then attended the University of Chicago, in Chicago, United States from 1952 to 1955, on a Fulbright Scholarship, graduating with a Master of Science in geography.
 On 30 January 2010, Mbarara University awarded him an Honorary Doctor of Science degree.

 Work experience

 After graduating from Makerere, he taught at Kako Junior Secondary School from 1951 until 1952.
 Following his return from graduate studies in Chicago, he taught at Kings College Budo from 1955 until 1960.
-He then became a lecturer at Makerere University.
-He was later promoted to senior lecturer in the same institution.
+He then became a lecturer at Makerere University, he was later promoted to senior lecturer.
 From 1964 until 1977, he served as the director of the National Institute of Education at Makerere University.
 From 1977 until 1979, he served as the vice-chancellor of Makerere University.
 In 1979, he was appointed a professor of higher education at Makerere.
 From 1986 until 1990, he served as the principal of the Kyambogo Institute of Higher Education, a component of Kyambogo University, a public institution.
 In 1990, he was re-appointed vice-chancellor of Makerere University, serving in that capacity until 1993.
 In 1994, he was appointed vice-chancellor of Nkumba University, a private institution, serving in that capacity until his retirement in 2008.